aaronappleu2/CoopShootPuzzleGame_4.27/README.md

 The project uses the UE4 public learning resource package.

-This project is for study use only.
+This project is a demo and for study use only.

 ## Game Properties